wp-plugins/awesome-flickr-gallery-plugin/README.txt

 [Discussions | RonakG.com](http://www.ronakg.com/discussions/)

 == Upgrade Notice ==

+= 3.5.2 =
+[MAJOR CHANGE] I had to remove the Highslide option from list of slideshows.
+Apparently it is not compatible with WordPress's set of rules for licensing.
+[Enhancement] Highslide is replaced with Swipebox.
+A much better slideshow plugin which also supports touch swipes.

 = 3.3.5 =
 [Bug Fix] Add support for Flickr API changes related to SSL.